MANTRA-Chain/mantrachain/x/guard/README.md

   await client.MantrachainGuardV1.tx.sendMsgUpdateLocked({
     value: {
       creator,
-      index: new Uint8Array([...]), // denom of the coin from the `CoinFactory` module represented in bytes
+      index: Buffer.from("testcoin"), // denom of the coin from the `CoinFactory` module represented in bytes
-      locked: true
+      locked: true,
       kind: 'coin'
     }
   })